codingben/box2d-netstandard/README.md

 # Box2D .NET Standard

-Box2D is the port of Box2D from C++ to C# by Ben Ukhanov & Hugh Phoenix-Hulme 2020.
+Box2D .NET Standard is the port of Box2D from C++ to C# by Ben Ukhanov & Hugh Phoenix-Hulme 2020.

 Loosely based on Box2DX by Ihar Kalasouski 2008.